What are the steps to becoming a Pilates Instructor?

 What kind of training do most Pilates instructors do?

-Many schools offering Pilates teacher courses will offer training either as a comprehensive course, teaching the complete repertoire on all the pieces of equipment, or à la carte training on each piece of equipment individually.
+Many schools offering Pilates teacher courses will offer training either as a comprehensive course (teaching the complete repertoire on all the pieces of equipment), or à la carte training for piece of equipment individually.
 If you are able, you should enroll in a comprehensive course as this is the most efficient and logical way to learn the material.
-The principles and exercises layer on top of each other so it can be easier to internalize if you haven’t taken too much of a break between each piece of equipment.
+The principles and exercises layer on top of each other from course to course so it can be easier to internalize if you haven’t taken too much of a break between each course.

 If you are taking courses one at a time, it is highly recommended that you start with mat training, as this is where the most comprehensive basic information is layered in.
 Reformer is commonly the next course that students take.
-Mat and reformer classes are generally the most in demand from studios and gyms that hire teachers, but in order to sit for the NPCP exam you will need to learn all of the repertoire for all of the Pilates equipment.
+Mat and reformer classes are generally the most in demand from studios and gyms that hire teachers.
+Most Pilates instructors have taken a Pilates instructor training course that teaches one or more types of Pilates equipment: Mat, Reformer, Cadillac, Chair, and Barrels.
+Learn more about these pieces of equipment if you aren’t already familiar with them.
+In order to sit for the NPCP exam you will need to learn all of the repertoire for all of the Pilates equipment.

 How long does it take to become a certified Pilates instructor?

-The number of hours required from course to course will vary slightly but the NPCP has attempted to standardize minimum required hours for comprehensive training and has accreditation from the National Commission for Certifying Agencies.
-NPCP certificants are assured that their credential has been validated by a recognized institution.
-At MOVE in Ann Arbor for example, comprehensive course instruction occurs over seven 18 hour weekends, with those weekends spread out across 9 months.
+At MOVE Wellness in Ann Arbor for example, comprehensive course instruction occurs over nine 20 hour weekends, with those weekends spread out across 9 months.
 Our entire program is more than the 450 hour minimum required by the NPCP.

 How much does it cost to become a Pilates instructor?